 “Some proposed changes appear to be in conflict.”

 The Sandia report went on to summarize the primary challenges facing education and the barriers that can impede educational improvement.

 One of the barriers to improvement is inadequate information.
-That’s where we stand today — a misled nation.
+That is where we stand today — an uninformed thus misled nation.